 The parking staff had easy access to the platform, too, with Android-compatible software that connected their hand-held devices to the central database for in-field enforcement.
 Using these devices, parking staff could use image capture technology and GPS capabilities to identify and virtually tag vehicles as necessary, after which the automated system would take over.
 Staff and administrators used OPS-COM to handle dispatch, gate control, and tracking of appeal processes, reducing the workforce needed to keep things running smoothly.

 Rather than compile electronic records of every single paper ticket, the OPS-COM platform organized user transactions as they were made, meaning that parking records were always ready for an audit.

 First Step is Mobile LPR for Enforcement

-In previous years the cost of producing permits was approximately $1.00 each, and with the Virtual Permit project this annual commodity cost had been eliminated.
-On top of the commodity savings, the labor involved in creating and sending out permits had also been reduced to almost zero, providing additional annual savings in labor costs.
-There are hardware costs to be recouped from the virtual permit project, but the annual cost savings more than covers the ongoing costs of the project itself.
+In previous years the cost of producing permits was approximately $1.00 each, and with the Virtual Permit project, this annual commodity cost had been eliminated.
+On top of the commodity savings, the labour involved in creating and sending out permits had also been reduced to almost zero, providing additional annual savings in labour costs.
+There are hardware costs to be recouped from the virtual permit project, but the annual cost savings more than cover the ongoing costs of the project itself.